GenoStaR-Genomics-Tools/GenoStaR/README.md

 # Version information

 - Genostar package version: v1.0
-- Allele definition tables snapshot: 2025-08-13 (curated from PharmGKB)
+- Allele definition tables snapshot: 2025-08-13 (curated from ClinPGx)

 #to query version dates for the allele definition tables used